-“We chose to stay near Southampton cruise port to explore Southern England before our cruise started.
-The Jurassic Coastline is spectacular – a highlight of our trip!”
+We stayed near Southampton cruise port and explored southern England before our cruise.
+The Jurassic Coastline is spectacular – a highlight of our trip!

 - Leonardo Royal Southampton Grand Harbour